Monthly Images of Gamma-Ray Blazars with the VLBA at 43 GHz + Gamma-ray & Optical Light Curves

 National Radio Astronomy Observatory (Socorro, NM): Dr. Jonathan Romney

-Description of program: We observe about once per month with the Very Long Baseline Array (VLBA) to obtain images of 33 blazar and 3 radio galaxy jets at 43 GHz.
-The images and polarization are used by us in concert with light curves (brightness vs. time) obtained with NASA's Fermi Gamma-ray Space Telescope (gamma-rays) and RXTE and Swift (X-rays; see our X-ray research page).
+Description of program [see also the paper by Jorstad & Marscher (2016)]: We observe about once per month with the Very Long Baseline Array (VLBA) to obtain images of 34 blazar and 3 radio galaxy jets at 43 GHz.
+The images and polarization are used by us in concert with light curves (brightness vs. time) obtained with NASA's Fermi Gamma-ray Space Telescope (gamma-rays) and RXTE (to the end of 2012) and Swift (X-rays); see our X-ray research page.
 We can sometimes match the direction of polarization of a feature in the VLBA image with the direction of polarization seen during an outburst in visible light to identify where on the image the visible light is generated.
 If, as is often the case, events in the visible light curve are seen also in the X-ray and gamma-ray light curves, we can associate the X-ray and gamma-ray emission site with the same feature on the VLBA image.
 In this way, we can map the emission across the electromagnetic spectrum onto the VLBA images, which have a resolution of about 100 microarcseconds, or about 1000 times finer than can be achieved with the Hubble Space Telescope.

 In most blazars, events near (but not inside!) the supermassive black hole inject extra energy into the jet.
 As this energetic disturbance propagates downstream away from the black hole, it energizes electrons, probably through the formation of a shock wave.
 This causes the disturbance to become bright at microwave, infrared, and visible wavelengths through the emission of synchrotron radiation.
 The electrons can also knock (scatter) up to X-ray and gamma-ray energies the synchrotron photons and other photons produced, for example, in nearby hot clouds.
 The order in which the blazar becomes brighter at different wavelengths probes the physical conditions in the jet on scales even finer than we can resolve in the VLBA images.
 But we need the images to tell us where in the jet the brightened region is located: in the part of the jet that we see on the images or even closer to the black hole.
 Our comprehensive program of imaging with the VLBA and densely sampled light curves with Fermi, AGILE (an Italian gamma-ray satellite) , RXTE, Swift, and various ground-based observatories at visible, infrared, and microwave wavelengths, are providing the information necessary to figure out where the electrons get energized and perhaps also how gas falling onto a black hole creates such high-speed, high-energy jets.